lironhi/lironhi/README.md

 ## 🚀 About Me

 I'm a creative and curious full-stack developer with a strong backend orientation.
-I love building clean, maintainable systems, automating processes, and solving real-world problems through code.
+I love building clean, maintainable systems, automating processes, and solving real world problems through code.

 💡 I enjoy learning new technologies and continuously improving my skills—especially when it comes to Node.js, React, NestJs and modern architecture (Docker, REST APIs, MongoDB...).